sebamiro/porfolio/content/directories/cursus42/get_next_line.md

 description = "get_next_line"
 +++

-# GET_NEXT_LINE
+# Get_next_line

 Is an individual project about creating a function that returns the next line from a file descriptor, without knowing its size beforehand.
-One of the goal of this project is to learn a highly interesting new concept in C programming: static variables, and to gain a deeper understanding of allocations, whether they happen on the stack memory or in the heap memory, the manipulation and the life cycle of a buffer, the unexpected complexity implied in the use of one or many static variables.
+One of the goal of this project is to learn a highly interesting concept in C programming: static variables, and to gain a deeper understanding of allocations, whether they happen on the stack memory or in the heap memory, the manipulation and the life cycle of a buffer, the unexpected complexity implied in the use of one or many static variables.